HOW DOES A FELONY AFFECT YOUR LIFE?

 SOCIETY PERCEPTION AND STIGMA OF A FELONY CONVICTION

-It is not uncommon for those who have committed felonies to be labelled as risky, dishonest, or beyond redemption, regardless of their efforts to change, grow, and rehabilitate.
+It is not uncommon for those who have committed felonies to be labeled as risky, dishonest, or beyond redemption, regardless of their efforts to change, grow, and rehabilitate.

 The Stigma Attached to Felonies